Augustana Honor Code and Honor Council

 Annually, all students will be informed that Augustana provides students with the following rights concerning their education records:

-- the right to inspect and review information contained in education records;
+- the right to inspect and review information contained in education records.
+Inspection does not include taking photographs or making copies of records;

 - the right to obtain copies of those records with the exception that a copy of the official academic record will not be provided to students on restriction.
 Copies are made at the student's expense at the prevailing rates listed in the student handbook, Inside Augustana;